Fifa ban: India football body suspension deals blow to women players

 Bhaichung Bhutia, former captain of the Indian men's football team, called the ban a "very unfortunate" and "harsh" decision.

-"But at the same time I feel it's a great opportunity for us to get our system right," he says, adding that he is hopeful the suspension will be lifted once AIFF elections are held.
+"But at the same time I feel it's a great opportunity for us to get our system right," he told reporters, adding that he is hopeful the suspension will be lifted once AIFF elections are held.